Easy Things To Do With Your Newborn To Optimize Development

 Share

 As a pediatrician, mom, and infant developmental expert for Enfamil NeuroPro, I love discussing newborn development.
-During the newborn visit, I often get parents in my office wondering how to engage with their babies.
-First, it’s essential to understand the development domains and how/when to foster them.
+During the newborn visit, I often get parents in my office wondering how to engage with their newborn.
+So, I’ll be sharing some easy things that you can do with your baby to optimize their development in different areas!

-What Are the Four Main Domains of Development?
+What Are the Main Domains of Development?

-What Should You Do Month-To-Month to Foster Development?
+What Should You Do Month-to-Month To Foster Development?

 Newborn